 I know the feeling, though I'm trapped in a slightly different stage: early sexuality, longing and crushes, but unready to act--or unsafe.
 I flee commitment like a Peter Pan, but my condition's also physical, though from a different cause--environmental illness leaving me fragile.
 That offers some hope.
 I'll always have to be careful traveling, meeting strangers, doing business, and handling conflict, but it isn't physically impossible for me to reduce the stress of these things to a tolerable level, and travel, work, find a lover... it's just difficult.

 But J.M.
 Barrie's life sentence had no possibility of parole.

 I bike across town, to therapy with Shelley.
-Rain in Pacific Heights as

-	I near her office.
+Rain in Pacific Heights as I near her office.
 I dash in...

 But then, I recall very little of my childhood anyway.
-Even faces of my

-	best friends, names of teachers, events in school--lost.
-Or I never did

-	pay attention, even at the time: I clearly and vividly remember feeling

-	even then like I was dormant, latent, waiting.
-Like this wasn't real

-	life, just acting a role until I could find the environment I was meant

-	for.
-Even when I see photos from my past I don't recognize people--not

-	even myself.
-Yet dreams, books, songs, and places I went--encyclopedic,

-	detailed.
+Even faces of my best friends, names of teachers, events in school--lost.
+Or I never did pay attention, even at the time: I clearly and vividly remember feeling even then like I was dormant, latent, waiting.
+Like this wasn't real life, just acting a role until I could find an environment I could flourish in.
+Even when I see photos from my past I don't recognize people--not even myself.
+Yet dreams, books, songs, and places I went--encyclopedic, detailed.
 I recall dreams from when I was three.
 But friends?
 Not much.